dlichtistw/STSext/README.md

 ## Installation

+Sources and pre-packaged extensions can be found on GitHub at [dlichtistw/STSext][2].
-Download the packaged and signed `sts_extensions-*.xpi` file and install it in your browser.
+Download the latest packaged and signed `sts_extensions-*.xpi` file and install it in your browser.

 ## Contributing

-Contributions may be welcome.
-Otherwise, feel free to fork the repository.
+Contributions may be welcome, check out [CONTRIBUTING](CONTRIBUTING.md) Otherwise, feel free to fork or clone the repository.

 ## License